BrijeshNenwani/OutPlay/README.md

 git clone https://github.com/BrijeshNenwani/OutPlay.git
 cd OutPlay
 npm install

-npm prebuild
-cd android
-./gradlew assembleRelease
+# Make sure you've installed and you're logged into eas. then run:
+eas build --platform android --profile preview

 ```
-then go to `\android\app\build\outputs\release`, and install this apk in your android phone.
+download from the provided link when ready and install it on your android phones

 Regards,
 Brijesh